BabylonJS/Documentation/content/How_To/light/Shadows.md

 * `shadowGenerator.blurBoxOffset`: Define the offset of the box's edge used to apply the blur.
 By default, the value is 1 (Meaning the box will go from -1 to 1 in both directions resulting in 9 values read by the blur postprocess).
 * `shadowGenerator.useKernelBlur`: You can decide to use kernel blur instead of box blur.
 While a bit more expensive, the quality of the shadow is far better with kernel blur.
 You can control the kernel size with `shadowGenerator.blurKernel`, which default value is 1.

-Here is an example of blurred shadows: <Playground id="#IIZ9UU" title="Blurred Shadow Example" description="Simple Example of adding blurred shadows to your scene." image="/img/playgroundsAndNMEs/divingDeeperShadows2.jpg"/>
+Here is an example of blurred shadows: <Playground id="#IIZ9UU" title="Blurred Shadow Example" description="Simple Example of adding blurred shadows to your scene." image="/img/playgroundsAndNMEs/divingDeeperShadows2.jpg" isMain={true} category="Shadows"/>

 ### Close exponential shadow map
 Starting with Babylon.js 3.0, we introduced a new way of doing exponential shadow map to deal with self-shadowing issues: The Close Exponential Shadow Map (CESM).